FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoins-5th-birthday.md

       location: Virtual
       external-link: https://luma.com/rc3wh2zf
       end-date: 2025-10-16
+      description: On October 15 at 11 a.m.
+EST, tune in for a special birthday celebration premiere joined by community contributors and ecosystem OGs.
+        Featuring a fireside chat with Filecoin inventor Juan Benet, and a preview of something new hitting the network with FilOz CEO Molly Mackinlay.
     - title: PL Dinner to Celebrate 5 Years of Filecoin
       location: New York City
       start-date: 2025-10-15
       external-link: https://luma.com/skr9ed25
+      description: ​Join us on October 15 at 7 p.m.
+EST for a very special PL Dinner, as we celebrate 5 years of Filecoin mainnet!
+Stay tuned for more details coming soon!
 schedule:
   kicker: Celebrate Together
   title: Birthday Celebration Schedule